1360119047/gesture-recognition/README.md

-The goal of this project is to use data collect by MIC and IMU data to do reconization, you can find more info here https://docs.google.com/presentation/d/1lcTPnxFe2JT8OKlVd3GqUNlWWhBYevT8/edit?usp=sharing&ouid=109552043465733562677&rtpof=true&sd=true
+the repo is incomple. you can find how it look like in The goal of this project is to use data collect by MIC and IMU data to do reconization, you can find more info here https://docs.google.com/presentation/d/1lcTPnxFe2JT8OKlVd3GqUNlWWhBYevT8/edit?usp=sharing&ouid=109552043465733562677&rtpof=true&sd=true